drschwabe/gamegrid/README.md

   [  .  .  .  ]
 ```

-Enty will not be moved if destination cell is either beyond grid's edge (ie- bottom of map) unless loopGrid argument is supplied.
+Enty will not be moved if destination cell is either beyond grid's edge (ie- bottom of map) unless loopGrid argument is supplied (pass extra parameter `true`)

 Enty will also not be moved if the destination cell is occupied by an existing enty and said enty has property `{ passable : false } (ex: said enty is a tree or an NPC)

 **examine**